Demo 6: Extremum Investigation and Optimization#

-Demo by Christian Mikkelstrup, Hans Henrik Hermansen, Jakob Lemvig, Karl Johan Måstrup Kristensen and Magnus Troen.
+Demo by Christian Mikkelstrup, Hans Henrik Hermansen, Jakob Lemvig, Karl Johan Måstrup Kristensen, and Magnus Troen.
+Revised March 2026 by shsp.

 from sympy import *